-Some parents wonder how 'fancy' to make their portfolio-- is it necessary to make the portfolio a 'Creative Memories' award winning presentation, or is it OK to just be generally organized, but without a lot of pizazz?
+make the portfolio a 'Creative Memories' homeschooling activity.
+They set aside a take the work out and leaf through it award winning presentation, or is it OK to just be generally organized, but without a lot of pizazz?
 The quality of student work is of course the main thing evaluators will be looking at, and if you aren't the graphics design artist, it's all right-- just be organized.
 But as an evaluator, I have to admit that it's always welcome to see something that shows real care and thought-- the nice illustration by the child on the cover, no ripped off spiral notebook edges on papers, holes punched in properly so that pages aren't falling out continually as I leaf through things.
-And creative paper which they might not want to put in layout of photos, with captions by the student, is always a treat.
+And creative layout of photos, with captions by the student, is always a treat.
 My own school district liaison for homeschoolers once said to me that there were two types of homeschoolers-- the ones who really cared, and the ones who didn't seem to.
 His evidence?
 Some homeschoolers put real time and care into their portfolios, making them really nice to look at-- they had photos, original artwork, samples that were mounted carefully or protected with sheet protectors.
 He said you could tell these homeschoolers were probably going to be keeping the portfolios on a special shelf at home.
 This was in contrast to those who tossed a few bare samples into a dirty file folder-- not such a good impression was made.
-Even though now your superintendent won't be looking at your portfolio, your evaluator will!
+Even though now vour superintendent won't be looking at your portfolio, your evaluator will!